kenjohnscreates/kenjohnscreates/README.md

 - 👋 Hi, I’m @kenjohnscreates
 - 👀 I’m interested in tokenizing IP and building agentic tools
-- 🌱 I’m a project manager with a marketing and product focus, currently learning python and easy web3 onboarding UX frameworks
+- 🌱 I’m a project manager with a marketing and product focus, currently learning python + vibe coding to build easy to use web3 tools + onboarding UX frameworks
 - 📫 How to reach me kenny@ampleplatform.com
-- ⚡ Fun fact: When I'm not working - I hike, snowboard, travel, go to shows and pretend I can surf
+- ⚡ Fun fact: When I'm not working - I hike, play music, snowboard, travel, go to shows and pretend I can surf